 How solar panels work, how they can save you a lot of money, how they cut your carbon-dioxide emissions, and how to get them mostly financed with low-interest loans.

 The picture above is of our solar array, as seen from our son Jack’s drone about one hundred feet above our house.
-The array cannot be seen from the drive or garden.
 Photograph © Jack Green.

 The following are the section titles within the chapter Solar Panels in Zero Carbon Home:

 Why install solar panels to power your home?

 But is my home suitable for solar panels?